16 Email Header Design Best Practices

-How to create a great email header with Stripo — guide
+How to make an email header with Stripo — guide

 There are two ways to design email headers with our editor:

-I want to create a header with my logo located in between menu tabs.
-So, I need to:
+I want to create a header with my logo located in between the menu tabs.
+Like this one:

-- drag a new structure into the template
+- drag a 3-column structure into the HTML email template;

-if you want your email header to contain a few stripes, then you will need to drag a respective number of structures in the template;
+if you want your email header to contain a few stripes, then you will need to drag a respective number of structures in your template;

 Make sure to click the “Responsive image” button for mobile devices;